Business Central License Pricing 2026: Essentials, Premium & Per-User Costs

 You can’t mix Essentials and Premium full users in the same environment.
 (There’s a small nuance; see the FAQ.)

-Storage: Base 80 GB per tenant + per‑user allowance; increases per user in Oct 2025.
+Storage: Base 80 GB per tenant + per‑user allowance

-Commitments: Monthly (premium price; flexible), Annual (most common), 3‑year (price‑locks current rates if purchased before Oct 1, 2025).
+Commitments: Monthly (premium price; flexible), Annual (most common), 3‑year (price‑locks current rates for 3 years).

 Real cost = Licenses + Implementation + Add‑ons + Training/Support + (maybe) Extra Storage.